 Scratching the floor after using the litter box is more common than some of the other reasons cats scratch floors and there are a number of potential fixes to try.

-- Purchase a covered litter box
+- Purchase a large covered litter box

 - Put 3 inches of litter in the box